 While this toolkit was designed to help those organizing a school supply drive, anyone can participate by purchasing supplies for a local school.
-If you would like to help as an individual, you can print the school supply list/Individual Donation Sheet to get ideas, attach it to your box or bag of donations and drop it off to your local school.
+If you would like to help as an individual, you can print the Sample School Supply List/Individual Donation Sheet to get ideas, purchase supplies, attach the list to your box or bag of donations and drop it off to your local school.

 A school supply drive is an easy way to have a profound impact on students and their learning experience.
 Make school a better place for both students and teachers by the simple act of providing school supplies.